With our way of looking at our materialized world we are able to question societies' changing roles.

 Eindhoven (NL), Capital D

-The exhibition shows a selection of current low and high tech samples and applications in textile.
-Examples were collected from the world of fashion and interior design, application of soft technologies and interactive textiles to new knitting techniques designed by Master graduates of Boras Design School.
+The exhibition showed a selection of current low and high tech samples and (future) applications in textile.
+Examples were collected from the world of fashion and interior design, application of soft technologies and interactive textiles to new knitting techniques designed by a.o.
+Master graduates of Boras Design School.
 The exhibition was developed in collaboration with Materió Paris.

 Elodie Ternaux and Simone de Waart